HimbeerserverDE/www/static/md/srvre/kernel/wiki/syscalls.md

 Writes the name matching an error code to a buffer.
 If the name exceeds the length of the buffer the remaining bytes are truncated.

+An error code of zero (success) will result in an empty string.

 * `code` is the error code to get the name of
 * `buffer` is a pointer to the output buffer